Cisco ACI

 Diagram: BGP explained.
 The source is IPcisco.

-So how BGP works?
+So, how does BGP work?
 BGP is a path-vector protocol that stores routes in the Routing Information Bases (RIBs).
 The RIB within a BGP speaker consists of three parts:

 1. The Adj-RIB-In,